GSA/fedramp-ai/README.md

 As part of the application process for CSO's to be prioritized, the cloud service provider is required to provide a publicly available model card that defines model details, uses, biases and risks, training details about the data, procedure, and parameters as well as evaluation factors, metrics, and results to include benchmarks used.

 ## Model Template
-The FedRAMP model card template is derived from the [standard huggingface model card template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md) with additional fields identified as optional.
-The FedRAMP model card template is [here](./modelcard-template.md)
+The FedRAMP model card template is [here](./modelcard-template.md).
+It is derived from the [standard huggingface model card template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md) with additional fields identified as optional.